Rawnak003/Maintenance-Genie/delete-account.md

 3. Tap **Delete Account**
 4. Confirm the deletion when prompted

-### Option 2: Request deletion by email
-If you're unable to access the app, send an email to **admin@biglickenterprises.com** with:
-- Subject line: **"Account Deletion Request"**
-- The email address associated with your account

 We will verify your identity and process your request within **30 days**.

 ---